 We hope that you will indicate that you are interested in service participation on your registration form; your participation brings greater depth to our services.
 It is a tradition at Temple Beth Or to include as many members as possible in each aspect of our services.
 There are many opportunities for honors during the Torah services, reading Torah, music, and sharing English readings.
 Please contact us if you would like to sing with Cantor Dreskin during services.

-On both Rosh HaShanah and Yom Kippur afternoons, Rabbi Marshall and Cantor Dreskin will lead song-filled services targeted toward young children ages 3 to 8 (accompanied by an adult).
+On both Rosh HaShanah and Yom Kippur afternoons, Cantor Dreskin will lead song-filled services targeted toward young children ages 3 to 8 (accompanied by an adult).
 All ages are welcome.

 As the High Holy Days are a traditional time to make donations, we welcome donations in support of Temple Beth Or and/or the Tzedakah Fund to help organizations and individuals in need.
 Please consider making such donations on the Registration Form.